[Updated July 2020]

-Stock up on delicious food, craft beer, wine, jewellery and crafty trinkets at the Vergenoegd market just outside Stellenbosch.
+Stock up on delicious food, craft beer, wine, jewellery and crafty trinkets at the Vergenoegd Löw Wine Estate just outside Stellenbosch.
 Bring along a blanket and spread out on the lawns for a relaxing day with the whole family.

-You don’t want to miss one of the best things to do in Cape Town: the wine estate’s daily duck parade of their 1,000-strong feathery flock, which happens at 10:30, 12:30 and 15:30.
-The market is pet friendly, provided your pets are on a leash.
+You don’t want to miss one of the best things to do in Cape Town: the wine estate’s daily duck parade of their 1,200-strong feathery flock, which happens at 10:30, 12:30 and 15:30.
+The wine estate is pet-friendly, provided your pets are on a leash.

 Vergenoegd Wine Estate, Baden Powell Drive, Faure, Stellenbosch | 021 843 3248